Are you between age 40 and 55? If yes, then congratulations. Research has shown that you are in your peak earning years.

 Can you say Sandwich Generation?

 Unless you legally appoint the decision-maker of your own selection in advance through proper estate planning, then a probate judge will select one for you.
-While the judge will likely appoint your spouse, the probate court process (referred to as a conservatorship) to accomplish this is expensive (it employs at least three attorneys), discloses your private personal and financial information to the public record and is a real hassle for your spouse.
+The probate court process to accomplish this (referred to as a conservatorship) is lengthy and expensive, discloses your private personal and financial information to the public record, and is a real hassle for your loved ones.

-Did you know that in the absence of proper estate planning, your assets may be distributed after death based on “one-size-fits-all” state laws written for people who do not have their own estate plan?
-Of course, this impersonal estate plan written by state lawmakers may not reflect your own unique circumstances and objectives for your spouse and assets.
-It also often involves a court process called probate, a burdensome, public, expensive process to transfer property out of a deceased person’s name.
+We have to face the reality that we will all die at some point.
+Did you know that in the absence of proper estate planning, your assets may be distributed after death based on default state laws written for people who do not have their own estate plan?
+Of course, this impersonal estate plan written by state lawmakers may not reflect your own unique circumstances and objectives for your loved ones and assets.
+It also often involves a court process called probate, a burdensome, public, expensive process to transfer property out of deceased person’s name.

-Fortunately, we can help you avoid probate and replace that impersonal, state-written, one-size-fits-all estate plan with one we design together for your unique circumstances and objectives.
-We even help you coordinate the beneficiary designations on your life insurance and retirement plans with your estate plan to avoid unpleasant, unintended consequences, and ensure that everything is properly integrated.
+Fortunately, we can help you avoid probate court, plan for incapacity, and replace that impersonal, state-written, one-size-fits-all estate plan with one we design together for your unique circumstances and objectives.
+We even help you coordinate the beneficiary designations on your life insurance and retirement plans with your estate plan to avoid unpleasant, unintended consequences, and make sure everything flows together in an integrated fashion.

 Are your parents already in or considering a transition to some form of long-term care?
 If yes, have you noticed how expensive the continuum of care is?
 From in-home assistance to assisted living to skilled nursing the expenses can destroy savings and investments created over a lifetime of hard work and thrift.